x-square/data_analytics/24-05-maths-statistics-data-science.md

 **Dropout** is a regularisation technique used in neural networks to randomly drop units during training to prevent overfitting.
 It helps to reduce the model's reliance on specific features and improve generalisation to new data.

-To prevent underfitting in machine learning, make sure your model is complex enough to recognize the patterns in your data.
+To prevent underfitting in machine learning, make sure your model is complex enough to recognise the patterns in your data.
 Underfitting occurs when a model is too simple and cannot learn effectively, leading to poor results.
 To combat this, you can **increase the model's complexity**, **add more features**, **use a more advanced model**, or **extend the training period**.
 By enhancing the model's complexity and learning capacity, you can improve its performance and mitigate underfitting.

 ### Resampling